 5. Connect with nature

-Leave your phone behind.
-Instead get out in the air, look around you, take in the colours, sounds and smell of nature, breathe and let yourself simply be at one with yourself and the environment around you and notice how happy that makes you feel.
+Move your body, take a brisk walk, activate your lymphatic nervous system, breathe in the (if you can) fresh air, be mindful as you take in your surroundings, colours, sounds and smells and let yourself simply be at one with yourself and the environment around you and notice how happy that makes you feel.

 Be happy for this moment.
 This moment is your life.Omar Khayyam